-As the founder of Triplicity, I’ve spent a lot of time thinking about what kind of brand I want to build, not just in terms of what it looks like, but what it stands for.
-And right now, there’s a conversation happening all over TikTok and beyond about fast fashion versus slow fashion.
-A lot of strong opinions.
-A lot of oversimplification.
-And a lot of people asking, what does slow fashion even mean anymore?
+As the founder of Triplicity, I've spent a lot of time thinking about what kind of brand I want to build.
+Not just what it looks like, but what it stands for.
+And right now there's a whole conversation happening on TikTok and beyond about fast fashion versus slow fashion.
+A lot of strong opinions, and a lot of people asking the same question: what does slow fashion even mean anymore?

-I want to talk about it, not as an expert in environmental science, but as a designer who studied at FIT, worked in fast fashion, and is now doing everything I can to build a more conscious brand, Triplicity, from the ground up.
+I want to talk about it, not as an expert in environmental science, but as a designer who studied at FIT, worked in fast fashion, and is now building Triplicity from the ground up while trying to do better.

-Fast fashion is more about a business model.
-It’s designed to pump out new styles constantly, using the cheapest materials and labor possible.
-We've all heard of certain brands that release 100 new styles every week, where the goal is speed and profit, not quality.
-These clothes are made fast, sold fast, and often thrown away just as fast.
-Shein is a great example of this.
+Fast fashion is more about a business model than a style.
+It's designed to pump out new styles constantly, using the cheapest materials and labor possible.
+We've all seen the brands that release a hundred new styles every week.
+The whole goal is speed and profit, not quality.
+The clothes are made fast, sold fast, and tossed just as fast.

-Slow fashion, on the other hand, is the exact opposite.
-It’s about creating fewer pieces with more intention.
-It means choosing fabrics that last, paying attention to fit and functionality, producing ethically, and encouraging people to rewear the clothes they own instead of cycling through trends.
-It’s not about being perfect or selling a certain number of garments online.
-It’s about being thoughtful.
+Slow fashion is the polar opposite.
+It's about creating fewer pieces with more care behind them.
+It means choosing fabrics that really last, paying attention to fit and function, producing ethically, and encouraging people to actually rewear the clothes they own instead of constantly cycling through trends.
+But a reminder here for those who need it: slow fashion is not about being the perfect brand, or about selling some specific number of pieces.
+The whole point is to be more intentional in what you produce, and how.

 Can a Clothing Brand Be Slow Fashion and Still Grow?

-That’s something I’ve been asking myself lately.
-Because I’m not here to make three styles per year or sew dresses in my apartment and sell them one by one on Etsy.
-I could - and no shade to people who do that because that's amazing - but my goal is to build a real brand, something that scales, something that sells, something that can grow year after year in many different ways.
+That's the big question.
+Because I'm not here to make three styles a year or sew dresses in my apartment to sell one by one on Etsy.
+I could (and no shade to people who do that, because honestly that's amazing) but my goal is to build a real brand.
+Something that scales, something that sells, something that can grow year after year in a lot of different directions.

-But I also don’t want to create a brand that mimics the cycle I used to work in, where speed and constant newness outweigh purpose and longevity.
+But I also don't want to build a brand that mimics the cycle I used to work in, where speed and constant newness outweigh purpose and longevity.
+That was the part of fast fashion that always made me uncomfortable, and it's the part I refuse to recreate.

-And the truth is, I am starting to realize that it is absolutely possible to grow and still hold onto slow fashion values.
+The honest answer I've landed on is that yes, you can grow and still hold onto slow fashion values.
 What matters is how you grow.

-Triplicity is about creating wardrobe staples you can style a hundred ways, pieces that adjust with your body, garments you want to reach for over and over again.
-It’s about choosing fabrics that feel good and hold up, being intentional with how many styles we launch, how many units we produce, and how we communicate with our community about how to wear, care for, and keep each piece.
+Triplicity is about creating wardrobe staples you can style a hundred different ways.
+Pieces that adjust with your body, garments you'll actually want to reach for over and over.
+It's about choosing fabrics that feel good and hold up, being deliberate with how many styles I launch and how many units I produce, and being real with the community I'm building about how to wear, care for, and keep each piece.

 How Triplicity Fits In

-Right now, I’m in the process of finalizing fabrics for my first collection.
-I’m asking hard questions.
-Recycled synthetics or natural fibers?
-What’s actually better for the planet and for real people’s day-to-day lives?
-On TikTok, people say they’ll never wear microplastics.
-But when I ask my friends, they all tell me they don’t want to hand wash their clothes or worry about wrinkles.
+Right now I'm in the process of finalizing fabrics for the first collection, and I'm asking these questions: Recycled synthetics or natural fibers?
+What's actually better for the planet and for real people's day-to-day lives?
+On TikTok, people say they'll never wear microplastics.
+But when I ask my friends, they tell me they don't want to hand wash their clothes or worry about wrinkles every time they sit down.

-So that is where I am at right now, trying to design clothes that feel luxurious, wear effortlessly, and last for seasons, not just a moment.
-Every piece in Triplicity’s collection will be designed to adjust to your body.
-Literally.
-Tabs at the waist, thoughtful construction, a shape that works with you, not against you.
+So that is exactly where I am right now.
+Trying to design clothes that feel amazing, wear easily, and last for years.
+Every piece in the collection is designed to adjust to your body, literally!

-I'm not going to get everything perfect right off (or ever?)
-But I’m committed to transparency, to growth with integrity, and to making something worth investing in, both financially and emotionally.
-I don’t want to make more clothing just to make clothing.
-I want to make better clothing and I want to build a community that shares the same vibes and values.
+I'm not going to get everything perfect right off (or ever, honestly?) but I'm committed to transparency, to growing the right way, and to making something worth keeping for years.
+I don't want to make more clothing just to make clothing.
+I want to make better clothing, and I want to build a community that genuinely cares about the same things.

-And to me, that’s what slow fashion really means.
+And to me, that's what slow fashion actually means.

 Founder of Triplicity